jekyll/jekyll/docs/_docs/configuration/front-matter-defaults.md

 permalink: "/docs/configuration/front-matter-defaults/"
 ---

-Using [YAML Front Matter](/docs/frontmatter/) is one way that you can specify configuration in the pages and posts for your site.
+Using [front matter](/docs/front-matter/) is one way that you can specify configuration in the pages and posts for your site.
 Setting things like a default layout, or customizing the title, or specifying a more precise date/time for the post can all be added to your page or post front matter.

 Often times, you will find that you are repeating a lot of configuration options.
 Setting the same layout in each file, adding the same category - or categories - to a post, etc. You can even add custom variables like author names, which might be the same for the majority of posts on your blog.